Policy

 We intend to continue the block grant for the foreseeable future.
 Via the last spending review, current financial commitments have been made up to and including 2024 to 2025.
 As with all UKRI funding, levels of support are subject to future UK government spending reviews.
 However, UKRI intends for the block grant to continue across the next period of the next spending review.

-The description of eligible costs for the block grant states that when publishing via a hybrid journal, that journal must meet the Jisc requirements for transformative journals or transitional agreements to be eligible for UKRI open access funding.
+The description of eligible costs for the block grant states open access fees for hybrid journals are eligible, when the journal is approved by Jisc as meeting the research sector’s requirements for transition to open access.
 Why is this?

 This restriction on the use of the UKRI open access funding is to help support the transition to, and affordability of, open access.
 The requirements aim to return best value from public funds by delivering cost and efficiency savings as well as effect a transition from subscription (paywalled access) to open access.